Phoebe Graham: Domestic career

 In 2020, Graham played for the Northern Diamonds in the Rachael Heyhoe Flint Trophy.
 The team reached the final of the tournament, and whilst Graham only took two wickets in her five matches, her new ball bowling was described as "crucial", and she had an economy of just 3.87.
 In 2021, Graham took six wickets in the Rachael Heyhoe Flint Trophy and four wickets in the Charlotte Edwards Cup, helping her side reach the final of both competitions.
 She also played for Northern Superchargers in The Hundred, appearing in four matches.
 At the end of the season it was announced that Graham had moved to North West Thunder, and signed a professional contract with her new side.
 She played eleven matches for her new side, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, taking six wickets.
 She also moved to Manchester Originals in The Hundred, playing two matches and taking one wicket.
+During the 2023 season, Graham went on loan from North West Thunder to Western Storm, for four Rachael Heyhoe Flint Trophy matches in July.
+She played four matches for Storm, taking one wicket.
+She also played five matches for North West Thunder, taking three wickets.
+In 2024, she played 15 matches for North West Thunder, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 13 wickets.

 In December 2022, it was announced that Graham had signed for Northern Districts as an overseas player to play in the 2022–23 Super Smash.
 She played eight matches for the side in the tournament, taking seven wickets at an average of 21.00.